tus/tusd/docs/_getting-started/configuration.md

 If you want tusd to be accessible via HTTPS, there are two options:

 1. Use a TLS-terminating reverse proxy, such as Nginx.
-The proxy is configured to accept HTTPS requests from the clients and forwards unencrypted HTTP requests to tusd.
-This approach is the most flexible and recommended approach as such proxies provide detailed configuration options for HTTPS and are well tested.
-Please see the [section on proxies](#proxies) for additional details when using tusd with proxies.
+The proxy must be configured to accept HTTPS requests from clients and forward unencrypted HTTP requests to tusd.
+This approach is the most flexible and recommended method as such proxies provide detailed configuration options for HTTPS and are well tested.
+Please see the [section on proxies](#proxies) for additional considerations when using tusd with proxies.

 2. Tusd itself provides basic TLS support for HTTPS connections.
 In contrast to dedicated TLS-terminating proxies, tusd supports less configuration options for tuning the TLS setup.
 However, the built-in HTTPS support is useful for development, testing and encrypting internal traffic.
 It can be enabled by supplying a certificate and private key.
 Note that the certificate file must include the entire chain of certificates up to the CA certificate and that the key file must not be encrypted/require a passphrase.
 The available modes are: